matt2718/qdsp/README.md

 anything, but a modified version of the library itself can only be distributed under a compatible license.
 For more information, see the `LICENSE` file.

-## Author
+## Contact

-QDSP was primarily developed by Matt Mitchell.
-Please direct all questions, comments, and concerns to <matthew.s.mitchell@colorado.edu>.
+Please direct all questions, comments, and concerns to Matt Mitchell at
+<matthew.s.mitchell@colorado.edu>.

 ## Contributing